Our Terms, Payment & Refund Policy, Models' Bill of Rights, and Studio Safety Guidelines

 8. H&R Studio can take photos and document Classes and Programs for publicity, BUT only with the consent of participating Students.

 9. Unless it is a service animal on a leash (not permitted to roam freely), NO PETS ALLOWED AT H&R STUDIO.
 This is due to safety concerns.

-10. As H&R Studio does not possess a liquor license in accordance with county, state, and federal law, NO CONSUMPTION OF ALCOHOL is permitted at H&R Studio due to liability.
+10. As H&R Studio does not possess a liquor license in accordance with county, state, and federal laws, NO CONSUMPTION OF ALCOHOL is permitted at the Studio due to liability.

 11. H&R Studio reserves the right to totally dismiss and remove Students from the Studio if the Student is deemed disrespectful, inappropriate and/or destructive towards Models, the Studio, and other Students.

 11A.
 This includes circumstances in which the Student proves repeatedly careless with materials, as stipulated in the Studio Safety Guidelines.

 11B.
 This dismissal will be done without refund of any payments.

 12. All terms and policies as set forth are liable to change with the discretion of H&R Studio.